 New South London Waste Plan

 The South London Waste Plan 2012 is being revised.
-In summer 2020 councillors across all four boroughs considered the results of the public consultation held in 2019 and agreed to submit the Draft South London Waste Plan to the Secretary of State for an independent examination.The ‘submission version’ of the Draft South London Waste Plan and its Sustainability Appraisal was published for comments from 4 September 2020 until 22 October 2020.
+In summer 2020 councillors across all four boroughs considered the results of the public consultation held in 2019 and agreed to submit the Draft South London Waste Plan to the Secretary of State for an independent examination.The ‘submission version’ of the Draft South London Waste Plan and its Sustainability Appraisal was published for comments from 4 September 2020 until 22 October 2020 and was submitted to the Secretary of State, for independent examination by a Planning Inspector, on 19 January 2021.

 Sutton Council are the administrative project lead for the South London Waste Plan on behalf of the above named boroughs.

-All the relevant documents and further information can be viewed at: https://www.sutton.gov.uk/wasteplan
+All the relevant documents about the examination can be viewed at: https://www.sutton.gov.uk/wasteplan

 South London Waste Plan 2012